How to Use Crowdfunding Loans for Your Business

 Loan Crowdfunding vs Traditional Small Business Loans

-It can be easier to qualify for loan crowdfunding than it is for traditional small business loans.
+It can be easier to qualify for loan crowdfunding than for traditional small business loans.
 For example, many traditional lenders want to see a strong credit score, financial statements, and tax returns that illustrate multiple years of positive cash flow.
 To get an SBA loan through a bank can take anywhere from 30 to 90 days.
 A P2P loan, on the other hand, often only takes a few days.

 Recommended: Fees for Small Business Loans